 How to Buy Gold Bars: A Comprehensive Guide for Investors

 You are reading this article because you have considered or decided to buy gold bars to be gifted or held as an investment, but you are unsure where to begin, and perhaps your initial research on bullion dealers' websites has been confusing.
 As you scroll through the diverse range of gold bullion bars available, you wonder how different gold bars compare.
-Is there a best option?
+Which are the best gold bars to invest in?
 You have come to the right place, as this article gives you a comprehensive beginner's guide to buying physical gold bars.

 Why Buy Physical Gold Instead of Paper Gold?